fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 ![tdengine-connector](../../images/tdengine-jdbc-connector.png)

-The figure above shows the three ways Java applications can access the TDengine:
+The figure above shows the three ways Java applications can access the DThouse:

 * JDBC-JNI: The Java application uses JDBC-JNI's API on physical node1 (pnode1) and directly calls the client API (libtaos.so or taos.dll) to send write or query requests to the taosd instance on physical node2 (pnode2).
 * RESTful: The Java application sends the SQL to the RESTful connector on physical node2 (pnode2), which then calls the client API (libtaos.so).
 * JDBC-RESTful: The Java application uses the JDBC-restful API to encapsulate SQL into a RESTful request and send it to the RESTful connector of physical node 2.

-In terms of implementation, the JDBC driver of TDengine is as consistent as possible with the behavior of the relational database driver.
-However, due to the differences between TDengine and relational database in the object and technical characteristics of services, there are some differences between taos-jdbcdriver and traditional relational database JDBC driver.
+In terms of implementation, the JDBC driver of DThouse is as consistent as possible with the behavior of the relational database driver.
+However, due to the differences between DThouse and relational database in the object and technical characteristics of services, there are some differences between taos-jdbcdriver and traditional relational database JDBC driver.
 The following points should be watched:

-* deleting a record is not supported in TDengine.
+* deleting a record is not supported in DThouse.
-* transaction is not supported in TDengine.
+* transaction is not supported in DThouse.

 ### Difference between JDBC-JNI and JDBC-restful